 Challenging Impulsive Dogs

 Unlike the first group, these dogs use impulse control aggression as a form of controlling their environment.
-The aggression is a way to interact with the threat and get information about the risk.
+Aggression is a way to interact with the threat and get information about the risk.
 These dogs struggle to relinquish control and provoke people and animals around them because that is their way of learning.
 However, another problem lies in their interactions.
 Once they do get the information they are after, they can’t calm down.
 They don’t back off or distance themselves from the threat.

 Because they use their behavior in a learning setting, these dogs just seem unpredictable.
 Yet, it’s actually quite easy to say when a controlling impulsive dog will react aggressively.
-There’s a pattern to this behavior which makes it predictable.
+There’s a pattern to this behavior that makes it predictable.

 If a dog perceives a specific situation as new, or simply as a change of status quo, it will try to gain control of it.